Smith Gang: Battleground Gunfight

 Tofolla later died that night and he and Bill Maxwell were the only casualties on the posse's side.
 One or two of the gang members may have been wounded by Barrett who carried a Spanish Mauser that could shoot through trees.
 During the gunfight, Ranger Duane Hamblin scattered the gang's horses which forced them to have to retreat from the canyon on foot.
 The posse did not pursue any further though so the Smith Gang escaped to New Mexico and then Texas, stealing horses, guns, and food, from settlers, along the way.
 Another posse was organized to go after the Smith Gang, and the United States Army dispatched two Apache Scouts, Chicken and Josh, to help in the search, but the scouts lost the outlaws' trail at the Rio Grande, the international border between Texas and Mexico.
 Following this the Smith Gang ceased to exist as a criminal enterprise in the United States but they may have continued their life of crime in Mexico.

 Bill Smith and his brother Al made their way to Galveston, Texas, where they took a boat to Argentina.
-Bill Smith later returned to Douglas, Arizona, where he became involved in a gunfight with policeman Tom Vaughn and Ranger Dayton Graham.
-Smith managed to escape after severely injuring both men.
+Bill Smith later returned to Douglas, Arizona, where he became involved in a gunfight with Douglas Arizona Constable Tom Vaughn and Constable Dayton Graham May 16, 1903.
+Smith managed to escape after killing Vaughan and severely injuring Graham.
 After Dayton recovered he spent several months tracking down Smith in Southern Arizona.
-In 1902, Dayton found Smith in a saloon at a monte table in Douglas, Arizona, and killed him.
+On July 5, 1903, Dayton found Smith in a saloon at a monte table in Douglas, Arizona, and killed him.

 George Smith returned to Arizona in 1909 and surrendered himself to Sheriff Jim Parks of Graham County.
 However, since the only charges against him had been filed in Apache County, he was released from custody and returned to his mother's ranch on the Blue River.